gbdev/pandocs/content/Video_Display.md

 a text box (at the bottom of the screen), and you want sprites to be hidden by the text box.

+The various STAT interrupt sources (modes 0-2 and LYC=LY) have their state (inactive/low and active/high) logically ORed into a shared STAT interrupt line if their respective enable bit is turned on.

+A STAT interrupt will be triggered by a rising edge (transition from low-to-high) on the STAT interrupt line.

 ::: warning
+If a STAT interrupt source logically ORs the interrupt line high while (or immediately after) it's already set high by another source, then there will be no low-to-high transition and so no interrupt will occur.
+This phenomenon is known as "STAT blocking" ([test ROM example](https://github.com/Gekkio/mooneye-gb/blob/2d52008228557f9e713545e702d5b7aa233d09bb/tests/acceptance/ppu/stat_irq_blocking.s#L21-L22)).

-As mentioned in the description of the STAT register, the PPU cycles through the different modes in a fixed order.
-If we set the STAT bits in a way that they would interrupt the CPU at two consecutive modes, then the second interrupt will not trigger.
-So for example, if we enable the interrupts for Mode 0 and Mode 1, the Mode 1 interrupt will not trigger.
-This phenomenon is known as "STAT blocking".
+As mentioned in the description of the [STAT register](#ff41-stat-lcd-status-r-w), the PPU cycles through the different modes in a fixed order.
+So for example, if interrupts are enabled for two consecutive modes such as Mode 0 and Mode 1, then no interrupt will trigger for Mode 1 (since the STAT interrupt line won't have a chance to go low between them).
 :::

 # LCD Position and Scrolling